-Some high-yield accounts, like CIT Bank’s Savings Builder Account, come with an auto-deposit option that allows you to easily connect your checking account, so the amount you want to save will automatically be deducted each payday.
+Some high-yield accounts offer an auto-deposit feature that allows you to easily connect your checking account, so the amount you want to save will automatically be deducted each payday.
 You won’t even have to think about it.

 2. Save your spare change for the future

-If setting aside a piece of every paycheck doesn’t seem doable right now, another option is to save using your spare change instead.
+If setting aside a piece of every paycheck doesn’t seem doable right now, another option is to save your spare change.

-There’s an app called Acorns that will round up every purchase you make with your debit or credit card to the nearest dollar, then drop that spare change into an investment account.
+An app called Acorns is easy to use and works by rounding up every purchase you make with your debit or credit card to the nearest dollar, then drops that spare change into an investment account.

-So if you spend $2.75 on a coffee, Acorns will round up your purchase to $3.00 and put the extra $0.25 into the investment account.
+So if you spend $2.75 on a coffee, for instance, Acorns will round up your purchase to $3.00 and put the extra $0.25 into the investment account.

 That might not seem like a lot, but just $2.50 worth of daily round-ups will become $900 per year.